Conscientious objection to military taxation

 Conscientious objection to military taxation (COMT) is a legal theory that attempts to extend into the realm of taxation the concessions to conscientious objectors that many governments allow in the case of conscription, thereby allowing conscientious objectors to insist that their tax payments not be spent for military purposes.

 Some tax resisters advocate legal recognition of a right to COMT, while others conscientiously resist taxes without concern for whether their stand has legal approval.
+This article addresses the former subgroup.

 Theory

 COMT is thought by its proponents to be a logical extension to conscientious objection to military service.
 A person with a religious or ethical scruple against taking part in killing people during war is likely to feel no less scruple about paying somebody else to do the killing or about purchasing the mechanism of killing.
 If a government can respect the right of a person not to participate directly in making war, can it also respect the right of the person to avoid this indirect participation?

 Proponents of COMT and of "Peace Tax Fund"-style legislation say that it will have numerous benefits that go beyond accommodating individual conscientious objectors, for instance: